In This Section:

 UTORids are typically eight characters long and take the first part (or all) of your last name, usually followed by the first letters of your first name and/or random numbers.
 E.g., singh516, leungden, etc.

 Most faculty members are assigned a UTORid upon appointment, but may not have activated it.
 Trainees are assigned a UTORid at the time of registration.
 If you do not know your UTORid or do not believe you have one, please contact:

 - The business officer of your University Department, if you are a faculty member

 - The administrator of your program, if you are a postgraduate trainee or graduate student

-- The Help Desk of the Discovery Commons, the IT department of the Faculty of Medicine (416-978- 8504 or firstname.lastname@example.org), if you are a faculty member.
+- The Help Desk of the Discovery Commons, Temerty Medicine's IT department (416-978- 8504 or email@example.com), if you are a faculty member.